NilavPatel/dotnet-onion-architecture/README.md

 1. Domain entity (data only)
 	- This model contains only fields
+    - This is an anti pattern used widely.
+Read blog from Martin Fowler (<a href="https://martinfowler.com/bliki/AnemicDomainModel.html">here</a>)

 2. Domain model (data + behaviour)
 	- This model has fields and behaviours.
 Fields can be modify only within behaviours.